-Students should investigate the requirements of the health profession schools in which they are most interested because some have additional requirements such as Biostatistics (BL 260) and Microbiology (BL 212 and 213).
+Students should investigate the requirements of the health profession schools in which they are most interested, because some have additional requirements such as Biostatistics (BL 260) and Microbiology (BL 212 and 213).

 Students interested in medical school must take the Medical College Admissions Test (MCAT).
-To prepare, the following additional courses should be completed before the end of the junior year:
+To prepare, the following additional courses should be completed before the end of the junior year additional courses snould be completed before the end of th year.
+CH 251 Proteins and Metabolism PY 100 Introduction to Psychological Sciences